Railway roundhouse: Germany

-Several roundhouses survive in Germany, The roundhouse at Augsburg is home to a museum.
+Several roundhouses survive in Germany, The roundhouses at Augsburg and Freilassing are home to a museum.
+The German Museum of Technology shows a doubled roundhouse.

 Hungary

 The former Budapest North Depot in Budapest is home to a railway museum since 2000.

 Indonesia

-At its height, there were four railway roundhouses in Indonesia.
-Three of them still survives in the present days: the roundhouse near Lempuyangan station in Yogyakarta, the one in Tebing Tinggi station in North Sumatera, and a former roundhouse inside Jatibarang sugar mill in Central Java which is now used as a mini railway museum.
+At its height, there were four railway roundhouses in Indonesia; three of which survive: the roundhouse near Lempuyangan station in Yogyakarta, the one in Tebing Tinggi station in North Sumatera, and a former roundhouse inside Jatibarang sugar mill in Central Java which is now used as a mini railway museum.

 Italy

-2 roundhouses exist at Turin and are still in use by the FS.
+There are two roundhouses at Turin, still in use by the FS.
+There is one in Rome.

+Japan

+The Umekoji Steam Locomotive Museum, built around a roundhouse and turntable in Kyoto dating from 1914, is the oldest surviving concrete-reinforced roundhouse structure in Japan.

 New Zealand

-There were 3 roundhouses in New Zealand.
-Elmer Lane in Greymouth was one of the largest and most famous roundhouses in New Zealand and had up to 17 total berths. the last remains were demolished in the 1990's.
+There were three roundhouses in New Zealand.
+Elmer Lane in Greymouth was one of the largest and most famous roundhouses in New Zealand and had up to 17 total berths.
+The last remains were demolished in the 1990's.
 None of the original roundhouses survive however Mainline Steam as part of their Mercer project will build a roundhouse at Mercer.